sushantgundla/opendatapune-birth_and_death_records/README.md

 **Where to find plots**:
    - Plots can be visualized in the "**Data_Visualization.ipynb**" file
-   - Plots are stored in "**plots**" folder in image format as well as html format.
+   - Plots are stored in "**plots**" folder in image format as well as HTML format.
    - Plots can be viewed online through the links provided next to the plot names.

 Note: Make use of these **interactive features** of plots for Visualization.
    - Legend(top right) can be used to show or hide a particular trace/bar on the map.
-   - Buttons(top left) can be used to select predifined configuration of traces/bars.
+   - Buttons(top left) can be used to select a predefined configuration of traces/bars.
-   - Hovering over the plot shows the values corresponding to x axis for all traces/bars.
+   - Hovering over the plot shows the values corresponding to the x-axis for all traces/bars.
-   - Range slider(below x axis) can be used choose the range to display on the plot.
+   - Range slider(below x-axis) can be used to choose the range to display on the plot.
-   - Pinch to zoom in/out oprion is available
+   - Pinch to zoom in/out option is available

 ### 5. Analysis and Insights